africanquin/Altschool-Cloud-Exercises/Exercise 4/MARKDOWN4.md

 <li> I Learnt how to use the add-apt-repository command </li>

-<li>I Installed the PHP 7.4 on me local linux machine using the ppa:ondrej/php package repo </li>
+<li>I Installed the PHP 7.4 on my local linux machine using the ppa:ondrej/php package repo </li>

 <br>